PriyanshuSingh00-hub/Airbnb/README.md

 - Browse and explore hotel listings
 - Add ratings and reviews for hotels.
 - Interactive map to view hotel locations.
-- Create, edit, and manage hotel listings
+- Create, edit, and manage hotel listings.
-- Secure session management
+- Secure session management.
 - Fully deployed on Render

 ---